Nguyễn Thúc Thùy Tiên: Miss Grand International 2021

 During the national costume competition, held on November 30, she wore a costume entitled “Blue Angel” by designer Tín Thái, that featured a pair of huge wings with gilded decorations behind, an elaborated headdress, gloves, as well as bulky platform boots with 8-inch heels that reportedly hindered her walk.
 However, her costume made strong impression and was positively commented, in spite of another mishap that took place towards the end of her performance when her right wing unexpectedly collapsed, leading Thùy Tiên to comment on the incident on her Facebook page: "Thank you so much!
 There was a little incident with the wings, but I hope everyone will ignore it and support me in the upcoming rounds."

 At the preliminary competition, held on December 2, she wore a red dress during the evening gown performance.

 On December 4, at the final show, Thùy Tiên was advanced to Top 20.
 After that, she then wore a blue two-piece bikini at the swimsuit competition that helped her advance to Top 10.

 During the English presentation of Miss Grand International 2021, she answered on the topic of world peace.
 Right after that, she said a sentence in Thai that means "Make the world a better place for everyone", while raising 3 fingers together, a protest symbol greeting, anti-dictatorship inspired by the Hunger Games, is also the salute of pro- democracy protesters in Thailand and Myanmar.

 During the Top 10 evening gown performance, she wore a dress called "The Crown Dress".
 This is also the dress chosen by the beauty in the Miss Grand Vietnam 2021 crowning ceremony.

 With that answer and her evening gown performance, once again she advanced to Top 5.

 During the Top 5 question and answer round, Thùy Tiên was asked by the host, "There are many problems in the world right now, such as human rights and the economy.
 Who would you choose and why?"
 She answered:

 After that, with the best interview questions in English and Thai, she won the title and was crowned by Miss Grand International 2020, Abena Appiah.
+She received the iconic Golden Crown and a $60,000 cash prize.